• Skip to primary navigation

 You can also cook mushrooms in different ways, and each type will taste lovely.

-Stuffed mushrooms pair exceptionally well with pinot noir and can serve as appetizers.
+Stuffed mushrooms pair exceptionally well with pinot noir and can serve as appetizers - find more mushroom-focused starters in stuffed mushroom side options for gatherings.

 When done, the mushrooms look lovely and elegant.